 By making these training programs available to more and more engineers worldwide, the Konica Minolta Group will continue to fulfill customer satisfaction globally.

 Products provided by the Healthcare Business are used in life-threatening medical settings, so there is a need for especially rapid responses to product failures and problems.
-That is why Konica Minolta is focusing on improving response time by its call center in order to minimize diagnostic downtime.
-The company established key performance indicators (KPI) on the themes of reducing customer waiting time on the phone, improving the call center's ability to resolve problems on its own, and improving customer satisfaction, and it worked to make improvements in all of these areas.
+Konica Minolta has established a call center that is operating around the clock, every day of the year, to eliminate interruptions on the medical frontlines.
+The company established key performance indicators (KPI) focusing on reduction of customer wait time on the phone, improvement of the call center's ability to resolve problems on its own, and improving customer satisfaction.
+It works to provide better services in all of these areas.

-As part of that effort, the call center in Japan is promoting the adoption of remote maintenance for the quick resolution of problems by remotely operating products at customers' locations through the Internet.
-Since this system enables problems to be solved without sending out engineers, it reduces product downtime, thereby shortening diagnostic interruption in healthcare settings.
+As part of that effort, the call center in Japan has been actively promoting the adoption of remote maintenance for the quick resolution of problems by remotely operating products at customers' locations through the Internet.
+This allows problems to be fixed remotely without having to send out customer engineers, while reducing downtime for products and services and shortening diagnostic interruptions in healthcare settings.

 - Calculated based on Konica Minolta's indicators